 Maryland Smith’s CHIDS prepares to host its Conference on Health IT & Analytics (CHITA), online.
 Now in its 11th year, the conference is more relevant than ever.

-The conference will be held online and run from 9 a.m. to noon on Thursday, Oct.
+The conference will be held online and run from noon to 3 p.m. on Thursday, Oct.
 8; Friday, Oct.
 9, and Saturday, Oct.
 10, 2020.
-Additionally, an invite-only doctoral Consortium will take place from 9 a.m. until noon on Wednesday, Oct.
+Additionally, an invite-only doctoral consortium will take place from 1 to 2:30 p.m. on Tuesday, Oct.
+6, and Wednesday, Oct.
 7. As in the past, Saturday will include awards presentations for best paper, best student-authored paper and best junior researcher-authored paper.

 CHITA is produced in partnership with the University of Michigan’s School of Public Health and is supported in part by the Agency for Healthcare Research and Quality.